 There is no one perfect time to start a thru-hike on the Appalachian Trail.
-Everyone’s situation is different, and there are a number of factors that come into play when making the decision.
-But with that said, for most the best will be a northbound thru-hike starting around March to April.
+Everyone’s situation is different, and several factors come into play when making the decision.
+But with that said, the best will be a northbound thru-hike from around March to April.

 Ultimately, the best time to start your thru-hike is when it works best for you.
 There is no wrong answer, so long as you’re prepared for what lies ahead.